LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 ## Audio Providers (`ISoundDataProvider`)

-`ISoundDataProvider` is an interface that defines a standard way to access audio data, regardless of its source.
+`ISoundDataProvider` is an interface that defines a standard way to access audio data, regardless of its source. **It now implements `IDisposable`.**

 **Key Features:**